Self-care is a word that we often hear but it can look different for each of us.

 How are you staying connected with people you care about right now?

-Brendon Burchard author of High-Performance Habits shared in a Facebook video that every day he makes 5 meaningful connections every day.
+Brendon Burchard author of High-Performance Habits shared in a Facebook video that each day he makes 5 meaningful connections.

 That really stood out to me because he is constantly cultivating relationships that are valuable to him with intention.